Date: June 25, 1999

 4.14 Are station records required?
 The station will maintain a record of uniform allowance expenditures.

 4.15 Who owns the uniforms?
 All uniform components, except special purpose uniform items, Service patches, and the enforcement badge and patch, are your property.
 Care and maintenance of the uniform components are your responsibilities, and you must pay for them as a personal expense.

-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.
 For information on the content of this chapter, contact the Division of Visitor Services and Communications.